szx0112/Co-optimalCoveragePathPlanner/README.md

 4. etc.

 # Credits
-This algorithm was developed by Zhexiong Shang under the supervison and support of Prof. Zhigang Shen and Prof. Justin Bradley from the University of Nebraska-Lincoln
+This algorithm was developed by Zhexiong Shang under the supervison and support from Prof. Zhigang Shen and Prof. Justin Bradley at the University of Nebraska-Lincoln